vele616/monorepo/packages/jobboard/website/content/jobs/senior-manager-ux-user-research-hopin-MsKqP.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin wishes to hire a new senior manager.
+summary: "Hopin wishes to hire a new Senior Manager.
 If you have 4+ years of experience leading a UX Research / User Research team and have partnered with Product and Engineering teams to conceptualize, build, and launch new products or complex product features, consider applying."
 summaryBackup: "To apply as a senior manager at Hopin, you preferably need to have some knowledge of: #ui/ux, #management, #marketing."
-featured: 20
+featured: 19
 ---

 ## The Role